longhorn-rocketry/photic/README.md

 Hardware-in-the-loop and hardware-out-of-the-loop simulation is a powerful tool for validating software in flight-like conditions on the ground.
-These simulations are typically require a way of spoofing sensor readings for consumption by the flight software.
+These simulations typically require a way of spoofing sensor readings for consumption by the flight software.
 Photic enables this with two abstract interfaces--`IMUInterface` and `BarometerInterface`--which standardize communication with these sensors.